phanumat/Documentation/tools-and-ide/github-integration.rst

 Add files from repository to the IDE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add files from your forked SmartThingsPublic repository into the IDE, follow these steps:
+To add files from your forked PEA HiVEPublic repository into the IDE, follow these steps:

 1. Step 1 - Navigate to the *My SmartApps* or *My Device Handlers* page in the IDE